emuenz/SampleRuntime/getting-started/Part-11/README.md

 This article provides a procedure for the following tasks:

+1. Installation of `.Net Core Runtime 3.1.3` on PLCnext target.

+1. Installation of `PLCnIOconf-netstandard2.0` on PLCnext target.

 1. Creating custom bus configuration with Axioline I/O modules.

 1. Replacing the bus configuration generated in PLCnext Enginner with IOConf Axioline bus configuration.